 I have recently found myself again riding the anxiety waves associated with my participation in the first voyage of Homeward Bound, in anticipation of The Leadership film’s release.

-One of my first emotional un-doings aboard the ship stemmed from a cutting remark from my husband in October 2016 that the entire year had only been about me – I had already lost his engagement with the real reason I was embarking on the journey (aside from wanting to see penguins), which was to better my communication skills for conversations about mineral resource sustainability with the broader society.
+One of my first emotional un-doings aboard the ship stemmed from a remark from my husband in October 2016 that the entire year had only been about me – I had lost his engagement with the real reason I was embarking on the journey (aside from wanting to see penguins), which was to better my communication skills for conversations about mineral resource sustainability with the broader society.
 Yes, I wanted to improve myself, but how had he missed the point that it was ultimately for the greater good – not just for me?